klywenc/OLXScraper/README.md

 web - Flask

-This app is really shitty please do not use it it was created by only to pass my uni subject about async programming
+This app is really shitty please do not use it it was created only to pass my uni subject about async programming